Travelgate/documentation/kb/faqs/glossary.md

 A query used to retrieve a list of hotels or properties from the TravelgateX system.

 - **Hotel-X**
-It's a powerful GraphQL-based aggregation API specifically designed to meet the unique needs of Buyers on our platform, providing key benefits such as multimode searches and plugins.
+Powerful GraphQL-based aggregation API specifically designed to meet the unique needs of Buyers on TravelgateX platform, providing key benefits such as multimode searches and plugins.

 - **HTTP Authorization**
 A method of verifying a user's identity in HTTP requests, typically using tokens, API keys, or credentials in the header of a request.

 - **HTTP Status**
-A code returned by a server in response to an HTTP request, indicating whether the request was successful (e.g., 200 OK) or encountered an error (e.g., 404 Not Found).
+A code returned by a server in response to an HTTP request, indicating whether the request was successful or encountered an error.

 - **Hubstatus**
 A status indicator within TravelgateX that shows the operational status of our hub for a given request.